SECTIONS of Wanderers fans called for Owen Coyle to leave his post as the club fell to a dire 3-1 defeat at the KC Stadium.

 Hull then came within millimetres of scoring a fourth, as Seyi Olofinjana's header bounced off both posts, as Wanderers once again failed to defend a set piece.

-Coyle threw on Benik Afobe for Keith Andrews to try and inspire something from the bench, and the on-loan Arsenal youngster pulled one glorious chance wide after latching on to Kevin Davies's measured through ball.
+Coyle threw on Benik Afobe for Keith Andrews to try and inspire something from the bench, and the on-loan Arsenal youngster pulled one glorious chance wide after latching on to Kevin Davies's

 Mark Davies also saw an effort deflected over the bar by Alex Bruce, with the kind of heroic defending that had been sadly missing at the other end.